 Freedom Commercial Wheelchair Lifts are the dependable choice for an ADA compliant wheelchair vertical platform lift.
 Make businesses, schools, school stages, churches and other buildings handicapped accessible with a Freedom Wheelchair Lift.
 Our selection of wheelchair platform lifts can make your building safe and accessible for the best price.
 Read More...

-Our 28", 53” and 77” lifting heights should accommodate most buildings requiring a lift.
+Our 28" to 53" lifting heights should accommodate most buildings requiring a lift.
 We have sourced great options for a commercial wheelchair lift that is affordable, easy to install and requires minimal maintenance.
 School and church wheelchair lift needs are similar and we have many choices available.
 Along with permanent church and school wheelchair lift options, we offer portable wheelchair lifts for school and church buildings, which is great for making stages accessible to people in wheelchairs or scooters.

 A commercial wheelchair lift needs to meet the ADA requirements, but because of the diverse needs of all people, it may be better to have a portable lift that travels up to 52” and can be stored away when not in use.

 PLEASE NOTE: It is the CUSTOMERS responsibility to assure compliance with relevant building code and regulatory requirements.
 Read our Frequently Asked Questions about code commercial lifts here: https://www.freedomliftsystems.com/code-compliance

 In commercial settings, a commercial wheelchair lift can travel up to 60” unenclosed.
 Freedom Commercial Lifts are available with maximum lifting heights of 28”, 52/53”